Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Her chance to sting him into remembering it came after the tacos were polished off and even the plastic carrying trays licked clean with a wide pink monolith of a tongue.
 He sighed, rested his head, snuggled them more tightly against his body - which was a feeling Leela could certainly get used to - and flicked an ear as he considered Garl’s memorial.

-“...Nearly lost a good’n on Hell.
+"...Nearly lost a good’n on Hell.
 Nearly lost ‘Horse.
 Real glad he’s okay.
 Or...well, no. He *ain’t.* But, the Corti doctors say they’ll do their best, and they don’t bullshit about that stuff.
-They might steal folks, experiment on ‘em, have given up on *fuckin’,* an’ all that shit...but they’re *honest* in their weird way, and their best is real fuckin’ good…” He chittered suddenly.
-“And, wow, you should see their new Carbon Caste shit.
-Give it twenny years an’ we’re gonna have *jacked* fuckin’ little Corti runnin’ around!”
+They might steal folks, experiment on ‘em, have given up on *fuckin’,* an’ all that shit...but they’re *honest* in their weird way, and their best is real fuckin’ good…" He chittered suddenly.
+"And, wow, you should see their new Carbon Caste shit.
+Give it twenny years an’ we’re gonna have *jacked* fuckin’ little Corti runnin’ around!"

-“So another group you can flex on, then,” Naydra teased.
+"So another group you can flex on, then," Naydra teased.

-“An’ not feel too bad ‘bout it!”
+"An’ not feel too bad ‘bout it!"

-*“Too* bad?”
+*"Too* bad?"
 Leela shared a knowing look with Naydra.
-“Please.
-You won’t feel bad at all.”
+"Please.
+You won’t feel bad at all."

-“Probl’y not!
+"Probl’y not!
 An’ lookit where the Humans’re goin’ too!
 There’s some real fukkin’ *freaks* showin’ up among ‘em now.
 Guys like ‘Horse an’ Gonzo an’ Righteous, an’ Julian an’ Hoeff an’ stuff?
 An’ kids sports too!
 People like ‘em just weren’t around a few generations ago, an’ now lookit!
 I mean yeah, it’s the Corti whut dun some of it, but still!
-It’ll be good ‘ta have people who *’preciate* what all this hard work means…” He flexed one of his mind-bogglingly muscular forearms and studied it for a second.
-“Mebbe it’d be better if this sorta thing weren’t actually so important, but it is, so I’m glad we got it, *yijao?* Bad guys don’t care ‘bout rules.”
+It’ll be good ‘ta have people who *’preciate* what all this hard work means…" He flexed one of his mind-bogglingly muscular forearms and studied it for a second.
+"Mebbe it’d be better if this sorta thing weren’t actually so important, but it is, so I’m glad we got it, *yijao?* Bad guys don’t care ‘bout rules."
 He gave her an amused, happy look, but then a thought crossed his mind.
 He pant-grinned, growled mischievously, rose to his hind legs, and…

 Firstly, *Mothers* he was tall!
 It never failed to stun.
 Not even Loomi or Gorku or that colossal First Fang brownfur...Gurrum?
 Went by Kodiak? *nobody* was so towering.
 Or so stocky and *huge!*

-Secondly… “Oh my…*seriously?!”* Leela chittered in exasperation.
-“After all that, the instant a wild hair gets you, you’re up on your feet and *flexing?!”*
+Secondly… "Oh my…*seriously?!"* Leela chittered in exasperation.
+"After all that, the instant a wild hair gets you, you’re up on your feet and *flexing?!"*

 He spun around and showed off…well some pretty damn *impressive* (and impressively pretty) muscles, which had to be about the biggest understatement of all…

 But still!
 Every damn time!

 And his reason, *bless him,* was exactly what they needed to hear.
-“I flex ‘cuz it’s fun!
+"I flex ‘cuz it’s fun!
 And I ‘membered all-sudden I do this ‘fer you every time I go get tacos!
 You *love* it.
-Naydi does too!”
+Naydi does too!"

 She looked over at Naydra who, sure enough, wasn’t pretending to anything and openly appreciative of the show.
 Honestly, the two were made for each other.

 Still.
 Dignity should matter!
-“Daar!”
+"Daar!"
 She shook her head.
-“Seriously! *Why?!”*
+"Seriously! *Why?!"*

 His reply was both gratifying, as a *genuine* show of his old personality…and simultaneously exasperating.
-“I flex an’ strut ‘fer you ‘cuz *I’m the biggest most bestest badass there ever was!* An’ ever will be!!
-At *everything!!* What’s th’ point of anythin’ if ‘ya can’t show off ‘fer a pretty Female?!”
+"I flex an’ strut ‘fer you ‘cuz *I’m the biggest most bestest badass there ever was!* An’ ever will be!!
+At *everything!!* What’s th’ point of anythin’ if ‘ya can’t show off ‘fer a pretty Female?!"

-“And that’s all you’ve ever done!”
-Leela chittered, “Just flex and strut for me every time we meet!”
-A wicked idea crossed her mind, “Is that it?
-Are you just all show and no go?”
+"And that’s all you’ve ever done!"
+Leela chittered, "Just flex and strut for me every time we meet!"
+A wicked idea crossed her mind, "Is that it?
+Are you just all show and no go?"

 A slightly hurt expression played across his face, but he rallied immediately.
-“Me, just ‘fer show?
+"Me, just ‘fer show?
 ‘Ya *wound* me, Leela!
-Or mebbe that’s what ‘yer *really* holdin’ out ‘fer, huh?”
+Or mebbe that’s what ‘yer *really* holdin’ out ‘fer, huh?"
 He growled fiercely, and now Leela was wondering just what she’d set in motion…

-“So I guess I better ‘show ‘ya!”
+"So I guess I better ‘show ‘ya!"

 Things were a blur of activity all-sudden.
 He *pounced* excitedly over to his bag, dug out his communicator and messaged a bunch of people, and the instant he was done with that, scooped them both up, (somehow!) rolled them both on his back, and charged toward the north field in a *blur* of, well...a high-speed *trainwreck* careening through High Mountain with a purpose.